hagege/child_themes/circles/readme.txt

 = 0.6.6 =
 * Released: September 25, 2024
-* Add: accessibility-ready font Atkinson Hyperlegible
+* Add: accessibility-ready font Atkinson Hyperlegible (thanks @Karl for hint)
 * Tweak: better formatting of the query loop in the index template

 = 0.6.5.1 =